Inverkip: Greenock Cut Visitor Centre

-The Centre (prior to 2011 it was known as Cornalees Bridge Visitor Centre) is around three miles (5 km) east of Inverkip on Dunrod road at Cornalees Bridge.
+The Centre (known as Cornalees Bridge Visitor Centre prior to 2011) is around three miles (5 km) east of Inverkip on Dunrod road at Cornalees Bridge.

 It lies within Clyde Muirshiel Regional Park and is the base for the Inverclyde Ranger Service.
 The centre includes a small display which describes the history of "The Cut".
 The centre has toilets and a large free car park.
 Toilets are open daily, while the centre is only open when the Rangers are on duty and working in or near the visitor centre.
 Best to call ahead if you want to see inside.